3.1 Research, Segmentation Analysis

 - Return-It to Win-It

 To help drive visits to Return-It depots, an annual consumer contest was implemented across B.C.
-In 2016 we introduced a new scratch-and-win gameplay and prize structure.
+To build on the success of last year’s contest, we improved the prize structure so that more prizes could be available for customers to win.
 Customers had a chance to instantly win gift card prizes and also enter into the grand prize draw of $25,000 cash.

 - Return-It Express

-The expansion of the Return-It Express program continues to provide consumers with an easy and convenient way to recycle beverage containers without having to sort them first.
+The expansion of the Return-It Express program continues to provide consumers with an easy and convenient way to recycle beverage containers.
+There are currently 20 depots that operate the Return-It Express program with over 11,000 registered users.
+In 2017 we leveraged social media and influencers to help spread the word about the ease and convenience of Express.

 - Return-It School